Edwardstown-South Plympton (Hills)

 Since 2009, the EPA has been overseeing an ongoing program of environmental assessment works at the former Hills Limited (Hills) vacant industrial site.
 This vacant site is bordered by Raglan Avenue, South Road and the rail line.
 These works have also extended into the adjacent residential area.

-Site contamination audits, which are independent reviews of this work, have been carried out by 2 site contamination auditors accredited by the EPA under the Environment Protection Act 1993 (the Act).
+Site contamination audits, which are independent reviews of this work, have been carried out by 2 site contamination auditors accredited by the EPA under the Environment Protection Act 1993.

 The auditors are satisfied with the extent of assessment and remediation that has been completed for mixed uses at this site, subject to various conditions.

-Residents and property owners in Edwardstown-South Plympton area were first advised by the EPA in February 2011 not to use bore water (underground water) for any purpose until further notice to ensure that direct contact with contaminated groundwater does not occur.
-This advice is still current and residents and commercial/industrial property owners should continue not to use bore water for any purpose.
-Mains water provided by SA Water and water from rainwater tanks are not affected by this issue.
+Residents and property owners in Edwardstown–South Plympton area were first advised by the EPA in February 2011 not to use bore water (underground water) for any purpose until further notice to ensure that direct contact with contaminated groundwater does not occur.
+Water from mains and rainwater tanks are not affected by this issue.